 - First, select the Sprite node in the Scene/Hierarchy, set the

 - Then drag the control point with the Rect Transform Tool to enlarge the

 sizeproperty of the node.
 You can also modify the

-sizeproperty value directly in the Properties.
-Because the image resource has been set to 9-slicing, no matter how much the Sprite zooms in, there will be no vagueness or distortion.
+sizeproperty value directly in the Inspector.
+Because the image asset has been set to 9-slicing, no matter how much the Sprite zooms in, there will be no vagueness or distortion.

 size property value cannot be negative, otherwise it cannot be displayed normally in Sliced mode.